 Second, a word about the perfect white.

-Third, it was a winner for being the most reflective.
+Third, Viatera Minuet quartz was a winner for being the most reflective choice.

-I sorely needed to get light bounced around in there,
+I sorely needed to get the maximum amount of light bounced around in our kitchen,

-which is why I opted for a polished marble
+which is why I also opted for a polished venatino marble

-mosaic for the wall as opposed to honed.
+mosaic for the wall as opposed to honed marble.

 which brightened, lightened, and heightened the wow

-factor for my kitchen which truly needed the love.
+factor for our kitchen which, as you can see below, truly needed the love!